1) WHAT IS THE APPLICATION FEE?

 You will not be an exclusive contributor to The Margins and would be free to publish elsewhere.

-21) HOW IS RESIDENCY TIME AT THE MILLAY COLONY SCHEDULED?
+21) HOW IS RESIDENCY TIME AT MILLAY ARTS SCHEDULED?